-1. Turn the ignition key to the START position (Figure 24).
+1. Turn the ignition key to the START position (Figure 18).

-Note: When the engine starts, release the key.
+Note: When the engines starts, release the key.

-Important: Do not engage the starter for more than 5 seconds at a time.
-If the engine fails to start, wait 15 seconds between attempts.
+Important: Do not engage starter for more than 5 seconds at a time.
+If the engine fails to start allow a 15-second cool-down period between attempts.
 Failure to follow these instructions can burn out the starter motor.